-Believe it or not, learning to improve your handwriting whether you’re right handed or left handed isn’t actually that difficult.
+Believe it or not, learning to improve your handwriting skills for adults whether you’re right-handed or left-handed isn’t actually that difficult.
 It takes a little time, there are some subtle differences in approach, but the advice is basically the same.
-Let’s continue with how to improve your handwriting skills, for adults that are left handed.
+Let’s continue with how to improve your handwriting skills, for adults that are left-handed.

 If you don’t know about me, back in 2010, I wrote this post – How To Improve Your Handwriting As A Grown Up, as I had chicken scratch handwriting that was awful.
-If you are right handed, grab the correct worksheets in this post.
+If you are right-handed, grab the correct worksheets here.

 I wanted to learn how to hand letter, and due to being a sickly child, I had never been taught how to write in cursive.

 So I totally retrained myself how to write neatly in print and how to write in cursive.